What is SOF? Why is it important?

 - The number of delayed hours with detailed events

-Seatech Systems provides a port activity management software which not only provides the required SOF data mentioned but also includes timesheet features for working gangs.
+Seatech provides Timesheet and SOF System (TMS) which not only provides the required SOF data mentioned but also includes timesheet features for working gangs.
 A timesheet is input by each gang working per shift with the activity details of their shift included.
 Seatech's web-based software can be accessed from anywhere and is also mobile-friendly.

 The above information is for reference only.
 Seatech Systems Integration Inc. holds no responsibility and shall not be liable for any loss or damages in connection with the use of this information.